New Acland Mine: Stage 3

 Stage 3 has been challenged and delayed by the Oakey Coal Action Alliance since 2012.
 The local land owners are represented by the Environmental Defenders Office.
 The graziers are concerned that the approval for the mine's expansion will threaten their Darling Downs community and water supply.

 In 2010, Stage 3 was undergoing an environmental impact assessment.
 This expansion would have extended the operating life of the mine until about 2042.
 It was planned that annual production would rise to 7.5 million tonnes.

 In preparation for the mine's expansion directly into the township of Acland most residents left.
 The last resident in the town, who has refused to leave, is Glenn Beutel.

-In March 2012, the incoming State LNP Government announced it did not support the proposed New Acland Coal Mine Stage 3 Project in its then current form.
+In March 2012, the incoming Newman government announced it did not support the proposed New Acland Coal Mine Stage 3 Project in its then current form.
 New Hope then entered into discussions with the State Government about options to continue the operation at the mine.

 In response to concerns raised in March 2012 by the incoming Queensland Government about the project's potential impacts, the proponent modified the project, including reducing its scope, resulting in a modified project proposal that was 63 per cent, or 2,300 hectares, smaller than the original proposal.
 New Acland Coal also proposes to move the existing Jondaryan rail coal load-out facility onto the mine site.
 An eight-kilometre rail spur would connect the facility to the existing rail line.
 Additional changes to the plan include leaving the Acland town area, including the Tom Doherty Park, the War Memorial and the Acland No 2 Colliery, in place.

 The revised project has also been changed so that the mining operations will sit 10 km from the township of Oakey; the introduction of profiling and veneering technology at the project's rail loading facility and no longer require that the Lagoon Creek be diverted for mining operations.

 On 9 November 2012 the Commonwealth Department of Sustainability, Environment, Water, Population and Communities confirmed it had accepted the modified project proposal.
 The controlling provisions for the assessment of the project under the Environment Protection and Biodiversity Conservation Act 1999 (Cwlth) were unchanged.

 On 26 March 2013, the Queensland Coordinator-General released the final Terms of Reference (ToR) for the New Acland Coal Mine Stage 3 Project.

 In 2016, the project passed through the Queensland Land Court where it was described as the largest case of its kind.

 Environmental approval was granted for Stage 3 in 2019.
 In 2020, the Oakey Coal Action Alliance appealed to the High Court of Australia.

 In August 2022, the Queensland government finally gave approval for the mine's expansion.
 The expansion extends the mine's life by 12 years to 2034.
+Mining resumed in September 2023.